 Sunscreen is important for keeping your skin free of damage and preventing cancer.
 However, not all sunscreen is equal and you want to be sure you are getting the best mineral sunscreen.
 Thinksport is sponsoring this post to help you learn about the harmful ingredients in many sunscreens and about safer options.

 I’m very fair-skinned and burn easily.
 I’ve even been known to get a bit of a sunburn just by putting clothes on the clothesline.
 Forgetting to wear sunscreen is just not an option for me.

-I use a mineral makeup that naturally works as a sunscreen and that works for most days.
+I use mineral makeup that naturally works as a sunscreen and that works for most days.
 However, if I’m going to be outside for any real length of time I need more protection on my face and the rest of my exposed skin.
-Pro tip: don’t forget the backs of your hands, tops of your ears, and your part.
+Pro tip: don’t forget the backs of your hands, the tops of your ears, and your part.

 For years I just used the normal sunscreens you buy at any store, they work but the problem is many of the ingredients can have harmful effects and they may not be protecting us as much as we think they are.

 Sunscreen in the 1950s

 The first major sunscreen, Coppertone, debuted in the 1950s with a suntan lotion.
 It was advertised to help you get tan faster and deeper while protecting you from the sun by preventing burns.